tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Client-side-Logging-with-the-.NET-Storage-Client-Library.md

 ---
-title: Client-side logging with the Azure Storage client library for .NET (REST)
+title: Client-side logging with the Azure Storage client library for .NET (REST API)
 description: The Azure Storage client library for .NET enables you to log requests from within your .NET client application using the standard .NET diagnostics infrastructure.
 author: pemari-msft